pharbst/How-to-OpenVPN/README.md

 ### OpenVPN server config
-For the OpenVPN `server.conf` there much to know so here is a basic config file:
+For the OpenVPN `server.conf` there's much to know so here is a basic config file:

 ```config
 port 1194